Qosh Tepa Canal: Name

 According to some sources, the canal is named after Qosh Tepa District in Afghanistan's Jowzjan Province.
 The word "qosh" (qoʻsh) is a Turkic word meaning "a pair" or a "twin".
 "Qoʻshtepa" means "twin" or "adjoining hills" and is a common Uzbek toponym.
 Therefore, the canal's name translates to "Twin Hills Canal".
 In a few sources, the canal is mistakenly referred to as the "Qush Tepa Canal", which means "Bird Hills Canal".

 Water use regime on the Amu River

 A formal regime to divide the Amu's waters among the four ex-USSR republics of Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan was made during the Soviet period.
 Being internal to the USSR, these agreements did not reflect Afghanistan's interests.
 When construction of the canal began in 2022, Afghanistan was still not a party to any regional or international treaty on using transboundary river waters.
 As such, no pre-arranged dispute resolution procedures were in place to address the other Amu River basin countries concerns.
 The Afghan government argued that Afghanistan has a generic right to use the waters of Amu River, irrespective of a formal agreement being in place.

 International reaction

 Uzbekistan, the main down-river country potentially affected, has expressed concern that the canal will have an adverse effect on its agriculture.
-In 2023, Uzbek officials held talks with the Taliban on the matter, though no official agreements were reached.